apache/druid/docs/content/querying/filters.md

 ```

 ### Filtering with Extraction Functions
-Some filters optionally support the use of extraction functions.
+All filters except the "spatial" filter support extraction functions.
 An extraction function is defined by setting the "extractionFn" field on a filter.
 See [Extraction function](./dimensionspecs.html#extraction-functions) for more details on extraction functions.